Click on the the following link to complete your Covid-19 consent form (please only fill out within 24 hours of your appointment):

 All office visits are by appointment only.

-We will send you a consent form and a health questionnaire to screen for Covid-19 symptoms - if you have any of the symptoms, please ask to reschedule your visit.
+We will send you or you can click the link above for a consent form and a health questionnaire to screen for Covid-19 symptoms - if you have any of the symptoms, please ask to reschedule your visit.

 Your car is your waiting room.
 Please call us from your vehicle when you arrive for your appointment and we will make sure we are ready to see you.
 This will help minimize the number of people in our reception room so that we can all respect the physical distancing.

-Please come in wearing a mask and bring in your signed consent form.
-(If you haven't received the consent form via email, please give us a call and we will make sure that you receive one.)
+Please come in wearing a mask and confirm that you have submit your Covid19 consent form electronically.
 We will meet you at the south door and take a non-contact temperature reading.
 Once this is done, a dental assistant will bring you into the clinic so that Dr. Boutin can see you for your orthodontic treatment.

 Thank you for your patience and cooperation!